DTJF/libpruio/src/doc/_5_memory.md

 The ERam area (external memory) is the biggest memory block in use.
 It's allocated by the kernel driver when loaded.
-The default size is 256 kB (= 128 kSamples). libpruio uses the external memory in RB and MM mode to store the ADC samples.
+The default size is 256 kB (= 128 kSamples). \Proj uses the external memory in RB and MM mode to store the ADC samples.

 - In RB mode the size of the ring buffer is limited by the size of the